What is PAL+?

 Who should take the PAL+ course?

 The course is aimed at trained operators who work in higher risk or challenging environments, e.g. steelwork, work in confined overhead spaces, work on challenging terrain.
 PAL+ training is open to operators who hold an existing PAL Card qualification in the relevant category.
 To book this course, contact your usual IPAF-approved training centre or use the training centre locator at www.ipaf.org

-Net riggers and steel erectors working on UK Contractors Group (UKCG) sites must hold the PAL+ qualification from 31 October 2013.
+Net riggers and steel erectors working on Build UK, formerly UK Contractors Group (UKCG), sites must hold the PAL+ qualification from 31 October 2013.
 See news item and document below.

 What is the difference between PAL+ and PAL?

 The IPAF PAL operator course is certified by TÜV as conforming to the international standard ISO 18878 and meets all requirements for basic operator training.
 The PAL+ course is intended to be more advanced, challenging and extensive.

 I do not hold a PAL Card.
 Can I still take the PAL+ course?